ilorez/MERN-Notes/JS foundations/Date and Time/README.md

 ```

 but actuly what the method getSeconds() do here i didn't look actually to the method but i think it' simple it just convert date from MS to S and use S % 60 that will return seconds like what getSeconds method do
+note : the way that getSeconds method use for get seconds it's deferent of cours and and if you want to know complete way you need to have look to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) or [ECMAScript](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-date.prototype.getseconds) specification.

 ```js
 setInterval(() => {